Kalahari Desert: Fauna

-The Kalahari is home to many migratory birds and animals.
-Previously havens for wild animals from elephants to giraffes, and for predators such as lions and cheetahs, the riverbeds are now mostly grazing spots, though leopards and cheetahs can still be found.
-The area is now heavily grazed and cattle fences restrict the movement of wildlife.
-Among deserts of the Southern Hemisphere, the Kalahari most closely resembles some Australian deserts in its latitude and its mode of formation.

-Although there are few endemic species, a wide variety of species are found in the region, including large predators such as the lion (Panthera leo), cheetah (Acinonyx jubatus), leopard (Panthera pardus), spotted hyena (Crocuta crocuta), brown hyena (Parahyaena brunnea), and African wild dog (Lycaon pictus pictus).
-Birds of prey include the secretary bird (Sagittarius serpentarius), martial eagle (Polemaetus bellicosus) and other eagles, the giant eagle owl (Bubo lacteus) and other owls, falcons, goshawks, kestrels, and kites.
-Other animals include wildebeest, springbok, gemsbok and other antelopes, porcupines (Hystrix africaeaustralis) and ostriches (Struthio camelus).
+The Kalahari is home to the lion (Panthera leo), cheetah (Acinonyx jubatus), African leopard (Panthera pardus), spotted hyena (Crocuta crocuta), brown hyena (Parahyaena brunnea), and African wild dog (Lycaon pictus pictus).
+Birds of prey include the secretarybird (Sagittarius serpentarius), martial eagle (Polemaetus bellicosus) and other eagles, the giant eagle owl (Bubo lacteus) and other owls, falcons, goshawks, kestrels, and kites.
+Other animals include wildebeest, springbok, gemsbok and other antelopes, Cape porcupines (Hystrix africaeaustralis), and ostriches (Struthio camelus).

 Some of the areas within the Kalahari are seasonal wetlands, such as the Makgadikgadi Pans of Botswana.
 This area, for example, supports numerous halophilic species, and in the rainy season, tens of thousands of flamingos visit these pans.

-The biggest threat to wildlife are the fences erected to manage herds of grazing cattle, a practice which also removes the plant cover of the savanna itself.
-Cattle ranchers will also poison or hunt down predators from the rangeland, particularly targeting jackals and wild dogs.

 Protected areas

 The following protected areas were established in the Kalahari: